 An employment attorney may recommend that you obtain an immediate right-to-sue letter instead of having the DFEH investigate your complaint.
 You can consult with our Los Angeles employment attorneys during a free case evaluation.
 We can help you determine your best legal options based on your unique situation.

 Demoted Without Warning?
 Our Los Angeles Employment Law Firm Can Help

 The question, “Can my employer demote me for no reason?” is complicated.
 Technically, a California employer can demote an employee without warning or reason.
 However, there are exceptions.

 If you suspect that you were wrongfully demoted, then do not hesitate to reach out to us.
 Our Los Angeles employment law firm will review your case and answer your most pressing questions.
-For a free consultation, call us today at (310) 919-0091.
+For a free evaluation, call us today at (310) 499-0140.
 You can also send us a message through our online contact page.